windows-2048/The-Fastest-Mouse-Clicker-for-Windows/docs/README.md

 # The Fastest Mouse Clicker for Windows

-Please update your links: URL https://sourceforge.net/projects/fast-mouse-clicker-pro/ is obsolete and points to the wrong position!

-## Auto-saved.
-Command line.
-Random clicking.
+## Free and fast, open source, industry standard mouse auto clicker for Windows.
+Uses hardware-limited arrayed Win32 SendInput() calls to reach up to 100000 clicks/s.
+Supports command line, random clicks and sequences of clicks.
+Parameters auto-saved.
 Custom trigger keys

+Please update your links: URL https://sourceforge.net/projects/fast-mouse-clicker-pro/ is obsolete and points to the wrong location.
+Official site is here.

 ### The latest version 2.5.3.2 - Jun 17 2020